contextfree/winrt-rust/README.md

 *WinRT* is not to be confused with the discontinued flavor of the Windows operating system for ARM devices, *Windows RT*.

 ## Changelog

+*Version 0.6.0 was the last release of this project.
+It has been superseded by [winrt-rs](https://github.com/microsoft/winrt-rs).*

 #### Version 0.6.0 (2019-06-10)
 - [Breaking] Implicit initialization for the runtime context. `RuntimeContext` no longer exists and was replaced by `init_apartment` (but it's usually not necessary to call it).